siyakhanse/khanseportfolio/final_project_3.md

 **AUDIENCE:**

 I was apprehensive about the topic from the start as this topic often is misinterpreted and isn’t well-received.
 Based on my user research and discussion with peers (predominantly meat eaters), I decided to use a tone as understanding and relatable as possible.
 I didn’t want to make anyone feel attacked.
 I understand one cannot force decisions; that will never accomplish change.
 The ideal audience for this project is anyone and everyone.

+My key takeaways from my interviews were that the reader doesn't just want to know what to do.
+A big part of implementing action is to address the HOWs.
+I was also told that 3 data visualizations were not enough to convince them.
+This influenced my decision of adding additional data visualizations and resources which were initially not in the plan.

-But my hope is for it to resonate most with people who sincerely practice other sustainable habits.
+Having said that, my hope is for it to resonate most with people who sincerely practice other sustainable habits.
 I have therefore, embedded URLs to 3 of my most trusted resources for those who choose to act on it.
 Based on my personal experience, I know it touches base on every element of adopting a plant-based lifestyle.

 **NOTE ABOUT CITATIONS:**